Catch wrestling: Techniques

 The English term "catch as catch can" is generally understood to mean "catch (a hold) anywhere you can".
 As this implies, the rules of catch wrestling were more open than the earlier folk styles it was based on, as well as its French Greco-Roman counterpart, which did not allow holds below the waist.
 Catch wrestlers can win a match by either submission or pin, and most matches are contested as the best two of three falls, with a maximum length of an hour.
 Often, but not always, the chokehold was barred.
 Other fouls like fish-hooking and eye-gouging (which were called "rips" or "ripping") were always forbidden.

-Pins were the predominant way to win, to the point some matches didn't even include submissions as an additional way; submission holds (also called "punishment holds") were instead exclusively for control and to force the opponent into a pin under the threat of pain and injury.
+Pins were the predominant way to win, to the point some matches did not even include submissions as an additional way; submission holds (also called "punishment holds") were instead exclusively for control and to force the opponent into a pin under the threat of pain and injury.
 According to Tommy Heyes, student of Billy Riley, there are no registers of a single classical catch wrestler winning by submission.
 This is the reason why leglocks and neck cranks were emphasized as valid techniques, as while they are difficult to use as finishing moves without a good base, they can be used to force movement.
 Also, just as today "tapping out" signifies a concession as does shouting out "Uncle!", back in the heyday of catch wrestling rolling to one's back could also signify defeat, as it would mean a pin.
 Catch-as-catch-can toeholds typically only exert force if the opponent sits still; therefore, Frank Gotch won many matches by forcing his opponent to roll over onto their back with the threat of his signature toehold.